Ricigeroi/pad_lab/README.md

   - **Communication**: Routes RESTful requests from the client to the appropriate microservice, handles load balancing, and implements circuit breakers.

 ### New Features Implemented

-- **Circuit Breaker**: Implemented within the API Gateway using the Polly library to manage retry policies and prevent cascading failures.
+- **Circuit Breaker**: Implemented within the API Gateway using the **Polly** library to manage retry policies and prevent cascading failures.
 - **High Availability**: Achieved by deploying multiple instances of each microservice behind a load balancer to ensure service availability.
 - **Logging and Monitoring**:
   - **ELK Stack**: Centralized logging using Elasticsearch, Logstash, and Kibana.
   - **Prometheus & Grafana**: Real-time monitoring and visualization of system metrics.
 - **Distributed Caching with Consistent Hashing**: Utilizes Redis Cluster with consistent hashing to distribute cache across multiple nodes, ensuring scalability and reliability.

-- **Saga Transactions**: Implemented long-running transactions using a coordinator service to manage state and ensure consistency across microservices without two-phase commits.
+- **Saga Transactions**: Implemented long-running transactions using a **Saga Coordinator Service** to manage state and ensure consistency across microservices without two-phase commits.

-- **Database Replication and Failover**: PostgreSQL is set up with replication across three replicas, ensuring data redundancy and automatic failover.
+- **Database Replication and Failover**: PostgreSQL is set up with replication across three replicas using **Patroni**, ensuring data redundancy and automatic failover.

-- **Data Warehouse**: A separate service using Apache Airflow for ETL processes to periodically extract, transform, and load data from operational databases into a centralized data warehouse (e.g., Amazon Redshift or Google BigQuery) for analytics.
+- **Data Warehouse**: A separate service using **Apache Airflow** for ETL processes to periodically extract, transform, and load data from operational databases into a centralized data warehouse (e.g., Amazon Redshift or Google BigQuery) for analytics.

 ---

 ## Service Boundaries

 ### Game Service
 Handles user registration, authentication, game management, Sudoku logic (validating inputs, game state management, score tracking), and interactions with external services.
+It exposes RESTful endpoints for client interactions and utilizes gRPC for communication with the Lobby Service.

 ### Lobby Service
 Manages game sessions, allowing users to join lobbies, receive updates, and interact with other players using WebSocket communication.
 It handles real-time game state synchronization and chat functionalities.

 ### API Gateway
 Acts as the central entry point for all client requests.
 It routes requests to appropriate microservices, implements load balancing, and integrates circuit breakers to enhance system resilience.
+The API Gateway ensures secure and efficient communication between clients and backend services.

 ### Logging and Monitoring Service
-Aggregates logs from all microservices using the ELK stack and provides real-time monitoring dashboards and alerting through Prometheus and Grafana.
+Aggregates logs from all microservices using the **ELK stack** and provides real-time monitoring dashboards and alerting through **Prometheus** and **Grafana**.
+This service ensures that all system activities are logged and monitored for performance and troubleshooting.

 ### Data Warehouse Service
 Periodically extracts data from all operational databases, transforms it as needed, and loads it into a centralized data warehouse for comprehensive analytics and reporting.
+Managed by **Apache Airflow**, it supports business intelligence and data-driven decision-making.

+### Saga Coordinator Service
+Manages long-running transactions across multiple microservices, ensuring data consistency and reliability without the complexity of traditional two-phase commits.
+It coordinates the sequence of operations and handles compensation in case of failures.

 ---

 ## Data Management Design

 ### Databases
-- **Game Service**: Uses PostgreSQL for storing user data, game states, and scores.
-Configured with replication across three replicas for high availability and failover.
+- **Game Service**: Uses **PostgreSQL** for storing user data, game states, and scores.
+Configured with replication across three replicas using **Patroni** for high availability and failover.

-- **Lobby Service**: Utilizes Redis for lightweight, real-time session management and distributed caching with consistent hashing.
+- **Lobby Service**: Utilizes **Redis Cluster** for lightweight, real-time session management and distributed caching with consistent hashing.

 ### Caching
-Implemented using Redis Cluster with consistent hashing to distribute cache data evenly across multiple nodes.
+Implemented using **Redis Cluster** with consistent hashing to distribute cache data evenly across multiple nodes.
 This setup ensures cache high availability and scalability, reducing latency for frequently accessed data.

 ### Data Warehouse
-A separate data warehouse (e.g., Amazon Redshift) aggregates data from PostgreSQL and Redis.
-ETL processes managed by Apache Airflow extract data, perform necessary transformations, and load it into the data warehouse on a scheduled basis.
+A separate data warehouse (e.g., **Amazon Redshift**) aggregates data from PostgreSQL and Redis. **Apache Airflow** manages ETL processes that extract data, perform necessary transformations, and load it into the data warehouse on a scheduled basis.

 ---